-‘Daylight Savings Time 2018’ Wins — Daylight Saving Time Is Near With ‘When Do Clocks Change’ Search On Rise
+‘Daylight Savings Time 2018’ Wins: Daylight Saving Time Is Near With ‘When Do Clocks Change’ Search On Rise

-The term “Daylight Savings Time” has gained steam over the past few years with that one little “s” on the end of “savings” changing the original “Daylight Saving Time” to a term that rolls off the tongue a bit easier.
-Daylight is lighting up your afternoons for a little while longer each day and many are not experiencing a commute home from work in the dark like they were in the dead of winter.
-So this usually means Daylight Saving Time is on the way.
+The term “Daylight Savings Time” has gained steam over the past few years, with that one little “s” on the end of “savings” changing the original “Daylight Saving Time” to a term that rolls off the tongue a bit easier.
+Daylight is lighting up your afternoons for a little while longer each day, and many are not experiencing a commute home from work in the dark like they were in the dead of winter.
+This usually means Daylight Saving Time is on the way.

-The clock changes twice a year with the Daylight Saving Time program with a specific start time and a finish time each year.
+The clock changes twice a year with the Daylight Saving Time program, with a specific start time and a finish time each year.
 Those two days are the second Sunday in March and the first Sunday in November, with that second Sunday in March just around the corner.

 Daylight Savings Time start date this year happens to fall on Sunday, March 11, at 2 a.m. for 2018.
-This means you spring your clock ahead one hour and lose an hour of sleep on Sunday morning, which Country Living reminds you.
+This means you spring your clock ahead one hour and lose an hour of sleep on Sunday morning, Country Living reminds.

 It will end on the first Sunday in November, which happens to be November 4 for 2018, according to Time and Date.